KineVictori/Tetris/README.md

 The solution over would also fix this problem, since it then no longer can crash into itself (see comment in TetrisGame.cpp).

+- When the rows are moved, all the boxes "in motion" will be the same colour as `_currentTetrino` instead of keeping their own.
+This became complicated to fix since the color of the mesh object is private.

 ### Further improvements summarised

 - Push back `tetrino` when rotated into the sidewalls of the border.
 - Clear the rendered boxes of all completed rows if more than one row is cleared at once, not just the first.
-- Have the new rendered boxes keep their supposed colour.
+- Have the new rendered boxes keep their colour when moved.
 - Shadows for better 3D effect.